 Mom, baseball, apple pie… and hemp?

 Marijuana/Weed/Pot (or “Grass” for you oldsters!) generally refers to cannabis that contains a high concentration of THC, or tetrahydrocannabinol, a compound found in cannabis that can lead to psychoactive effects.
-THC is just one of dozens of these chemical compounds called cannabinoids.
+THC is just one of the dozens of these chemical compounds called cannabinoids.
 Cannabidiol, or CBD, is another one of these cannabinoids.
 Both THC and CBD are currently being recognized the world over for their medicinal and healing properties.

 To simplify it, marijuana has more THC, the stuff that gets you high.
 Hemp has a relatively low THC content, usually around .3%.

 So, does Liberty CBD contain THC?
 Minimal traces.
 Remember how the hemp plant contains around .3% THC?
-Well, Liberty CBD Oil contains only .03%.
+Well, Liberty CBD Oil contains .03%.
 You’re not going to feel “stoned” or “high.”

 However, our customers have reported amazing effects from Liberty CBD Oil.
 Helps with anxiety, depression, sleep disorders, autism, the lowering of high blood pressure, the stabilization of glucose rates, and the pain of fibromyalgia and arthritis, just to name a few of our customers’ conditions.

 Still afraid Liberty CBD Oil is going to have you growing dreadlocks, seeing dancing bears and developing a fondness for the Grateful Dead and reggae?
 Fear not!
 (Not that there’s anything wrong with those things.
 Whatever floats your boat!)
 But if you’re like most people new to the world of medical cannabis, you’re approaching things with a cautious skepticism.
-And that’s okay!
+And that’s great!
 We encourage you to do so.
 Drop us a line or give us a call anytime.
 We’re here to help.